 Man sentenced to life for machete murder in Cobb apartment

-The sentence was handed down by Cobb Superior Court Chief Judge Robert D. Leonard Thursday, according to a release from the Cobb district attorney's office.
+The sentence was handed down by Cobb Superior Court Chief Judge Rob Leonard Thursday, according to a release from the Cobb District Attorney's Office.

 On October 27, 2020, Russell Rendell Jr., 30, entered his ex-girlfriend's Mableton apartment uninvited and was forced to leave.
 But he returned a few moments later with a machete, using a key that he had secretly kept to get back inside.
 Then, Russell stabbed her then-boyfriend, 26-year-old Gregory James, over 10 times with the machete.
 James died of his injuries.
 Five children under the age of 18 were at the apartment during the murder, according to the district attorney's office.